-“I was a military brat growing up, and unlike a lot of us, I enjoyed moving around.
-I don’t know.
-I always managed to make friends wherever we went, but I never minded leaving them behind when my dad was re-stationed.
-I liked my friends but I really liked exploring new cities.”
-Bruce was smiling slightly as he stared off into the sky.
+Bruce had a far away look as stared off into the sky.
 Liza was quiet.
 She reflected on her own childhood.
 It had been good but ordinary.
 Mom stayed home and Dad was a plumber.
-She had spent her whole childhood in the brick row house that she now owned.
+She spent her whole childhood in the brick row house that she now owned.
 She thought about Casey.
 Laura was not a very good mom in Liza’s opinion, but a lot of friends and family had stepped in to help her raise Casey.
 Maybe those times would yield some happy childhood memories when she grew up.
-Well, if she grew up.
+If she grew up.

 “I took a math class online a couple of terms ago.
 The professor lived in upstate New York.
 Apparently, when you teach online, you can be located anywhere.
 You could travel and teach,” said Liza.
-Why the hell was she telling him this?
-She knew she would miss him if he left.
-This thought didn’t sit well with her, but she knew it was true.
+Why in the hell was she telling him this?
+Though the though didn’t sit well with her, she knew that she would miss him if he left.

 “I’d like to be able to do that someday,” said Bruce.
-He got quiet and thoughtful again before joking, “You trying to get rid of me?”
+He got quiet again for a few minutes before joking, “You trying to get rid of me?”

 “No, not at all.
-I like hanging out with you.”
+I like hanging out.”

 “I’d like that.”
-Liza felt like she was blushing.
+Liza’s face felt hot.
 She turned her head and pretended to study the bush next to the bench.
 It had purple flowers with bright yellow streaks.

 That night, before he got out of the car at Adams Square, he leaned over and brushed his lips across her forehead.
 She jumped and turned her head toward his.
 He kissed her cheekbone and then ran his lips down to hers.
 He pressed his lips against hers for a minute before wordlessly hopping out of the car.
-She watched him march off down the street and couldn’t help but wonder if this was the beginning of something really good or really bad.
-It could go either way.
+She watched him trudge down the street and wondered if this was the beginning of something really good or really bad.
+It felt like it could go either way.